computer-lab/computerlab.io/source/_posts/lab-README.md

 with a piece of software so that people can quickly figure what the software does, how to use it, and who to contact if there's a problem.
 This README aggregates key facts about Computer Lab so that important procedures, systems, and standards are clear to all.
+It's not comprehensive, but provides a good starting point that eliminates fear, uncertainty, and doubt.

 ### Our Communication Procedures: